Skip to Main Content

 • Have a clear focus on a topic - the main point of the paper will be an answer to the central question posed.

-• Review and synthesize existing evidence that is well documented and credited.
+• Review and synthesise existing evidence that is well documented and credited.

 1. Title Page